EpocDotFr/sticky-notes-kanboard-sync/README.md

 **2. Write some notes**

 The very first line of the note's text, whatever the Sticky Notes version you use, will always be used as the Kanboard's task title.

+**Note:** Synchronization isn't bi-directional at this moment, but is a planned feature (however it won't be available for Sticky Notes on Windows 7, Windows 8 and Windows 10 Initial release due to technical reasons).

 ## How it works